IBM is changing the narrative on digital marketing.

 Using Marketo Engage together with Adobe Target, they test their new messaging in everything from content and headlines to customer journey and nurture campaigns.
 From there, Marketo Engage and Audience Manager bring the right experiences to just the right customers, across every channel.

 “Marketo Engage is such a foundational element of the change we're driving,” Sheinkin said.
 “We just couldn't wait for this, and Adobe Consulting, together with our consulting organization, did an amazing job standing up in 28 days.
 It's the beginning of a new culture and one of my proudest moments last year.”

 Customers are already better engaged with these new experiences.
 In the few months since Marketo Engage launched, IBM’s click rate response rate on emails has increased by 112%.
 To keep the engagement going, IBM has also reduced its time to follow up with a customer’s interaction from one or more days down to two hours.

 “Adobe Marketo Engage is such a foundational element of the change we're driving.
 We just couldn't wait for this, and Adobe, together with our consulting organization, did an amazing job standing up in 28 days.
 It's the beginning of a new culture, and one of my proudest moments last year.”

 Sheinkin is carrying the culture of digital transformation into a new digital strategy.
 While implementing its Adobe technology, IBM was also transitioning its customer relationship management (CRM) platform to Salesforce.
 Ready to make use of its fully integrated technology stack, Sheinkin saw the opportunity to change the way IBM was targeting customers.

 With IBM’s data now telling a more complete, account-based story, sellers are experiencing a cultural shift.
-Soon, an enablement programme will teach sellers how to interpret behaviours within an account to better serve businesses looking to transform with IBM.
+Soon, an enablement program will teach sellers how to interpret behaviors within an account to better serve businesses looking to transform with IBM.

 The real innovation starts now